Hydrology-IFH/roger/doc/reference/cli.rst

 Command line tools
 ==================

-After installing Roger, you can call these scripts from the command line from any location on your system.
+After installing RoGeR, you can call these scripts from the command line from any location on your system.

 roger
 -----

-This is a wrapper script that provides easy access to all Roger command line tools.
+This is a wrapper script that provides easy access to all RoGeR command line tools.

 .. run-click:: roger.cli.roger:cli